Mat-Gr/tinderbox/README.md

 # Tinderbox Volunteer Web App
-This is a studen project, made in colaboration with the Tinderbox music festival.
+This is a student project, made in collaboration with the Tinderbox music festival.
-The purpose of this project, was to create a web app to manage the volunteers working for the festival.
+The purpose of this project was to create a web app to manage the volunteers working for the festival.

 A demo of this project can be [seen here.](http://opbwu16eintg8.my.eal.dk/) (Make sure to view it in a mobile device size, as it is designed as such.)
 ## Backend
-The API for this project was created using the Codeigniter php framework, and a mySQL database.
+The API for this project was created using the Codeigniter PHP framework, and a MySQL database.
 It partially follows the RESTful style of WEB API's, using HTTP as it's protocol, and JSON as the format for data transfer.
 ### Overview of the API
 Requests to the API can be made at the following URL, with an appended endpoint: **opbwu16eintg8.my.eal.dk/app**